To Whom then will Ye Liken God?

-How does the Bible describe the folly of sinful men?
-While many today claim that to reject God and His revelation is to become enlightened, the Bible denounces unbelief as spiritually bankrupt and ultimately foolish.
-In this sermon on Isaiah 40:18-24 Dr. Martyn Lloyd-Jones preaches the biblical truth that those who reject God inevitably fashion an idol of their own making; whether it is politics, money, power, or fame, everybody worships something.
-The question is not: do you worship something?
-But the question is: what do you worship?
-The Bible calls all idols what there are, lifeless images that cannot save you in the time of need.
+How does the Bible describe the folly of sinful people?
+While many today claim that to reject God and His revelation is to become enlightened, the Bible denounces unbelief as spiritually bankrupt and foolish.
+In this sermon on Isaiah 40:18–24 titled “To Whom then Will Ye Liken God?”
+Dr. Martyn Lloyd-Jones preaches the biblical truth that those who reject God inevitably fashion an idol of their own making; whether it is politics, money, power, or fame, everybody worships something.
+The question is not: “do you worship something?”
+But the question is: “what do you worship?”
+The Bible calls all idols what there are: lifeless images that cannot save in the time of need.
 They are deaf, dumb, blind, and mute.
-But the God of Scripture is the Creator of the heavens and the earth!
+But the God of Scripture is the Creator of the heavens and the earth.
 He hears the prayers of His people and saves them from their sins.
 God has not abandoned humanity in the midst of their idol worship and spiritual rebellion, but has sent Jesus Christ into the world to die for sinners.
-Jesus has come and died so that all who believe in Him would not perish but live as children of God!
-The sermon calls all men to forsake their idols and worship the true and living God in His son, Jesus Christ!
+Jesus has come and died so that all who believe in Him would not perish but live as children of God.
+The sermon calls all to forsake their idols and worship the true and living God in His Son, Jesus Christ.

 Additional Scripture Translations

 Or what likeness will you compare with Him?

 19As for the idol, a craftsman casts it,

 And a silversmith fashions chains of silver.

 20He who is too impoverished for such an offering

 Selects a tree that does not rot;

 He seeks out for himself a skillful craftsman

 To prepare an idol that will not totter.